How to install ddcutil on AlmaLinux, Rocky Linux, Oracle Linux and RHEL

 Which Enterprise Linux versions is ddcutil available for?

-ddcutil is available for RHEL 7, 8 and the matching AlmaLinux, Rocky Linux and Oracle Linux releases.
+ddcutil is available for RHEL 7, 8.